oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/files/0-introduction.md

 ### About Analytic Views

 An Analytic View is a type of view in the Oracle Database that allows users to perform complex queries and calculations on data stored in one or more tables.
 These views provide a higher level of abstraction over the underlying data, allowing users to access and analyze the data in a more meaningful way.
-They are typically used in business intelligence and data warehousing applications, and can be based on a single table or multiple tables joined together.
+They are typically used in business intelligence and data warehousing applications.
+For the application developers, analytic views can simplify SQL generation and calculation expressions.

 ### Objectives